 Eliza M. Breder

-Prior to joining Berkeley’s Ph.D. program, Eliza worked for three years as a graduate research assistant at the Florida Institute for Built Environment Resilience focusing on Sea Level Rise and Watershed Planning.
-In May of 2022 she completed her Master of Landscape Architecture Degree at the University of Florida where her terminal thesis focused on environmental injustices related to flood risk at coastal brownfield sites.
-Her background is in Sustainability and the Built Environment (BSc) with a focus in urban and regional planning, water supply, and unincorporated communities.
-During her undergraduate degree she studied and interned in Curitiba, Brazil, working in the field with a water supply company in local neighborhoods.
+Prior to joining Berkeley’s PhD program, Eliza worked for three years as a graduate research assistant at the Florida Institute for Built Environment Resilience (FIBER) focusing on sea level rise and watershed planning.
+During her time at FIBER she organized community workshops around flooding, adaptation, and nature-based solutions that required geospatial analyses, iterative design solutions, and archival research.
+She completed her Master of Landscape Architecture at the University of Florida where her thesis focused on environmental injustices related to flood risk at coastal brownfield sites.
+Her background is in sustainability and the built environment (BSc) with a focus in urban and regional planning, water supply, and informal settlements.
+During her undergraduate program she studied and interned in Curitiba, Brazil, working in the field on water supply in local neighborhoods.
 Before returning to school for design, she worked for four years in a water conservation research group and completed a Master of Science degree in Agricultural and Biological Engineering (MSc) focusing on irrigation and water resources.
-Her education in hydrology and data science led her to work in Water Management and related research institutes where she focused her data analysis and project management skills on water supply planning in Florida and public health studies in the Global South.
-Her background in planning and water resources makes her passionate about the communities and spaces embedded within dynamic hydrologic systems.
+During her time working in water conservation she statistically analyzed big data sets in R, a programming software.
+Her education in hydrology and data science led her to work in water management as a hydrologist and at public health research institutes as a data analyst where she managed projects on zika and cholera cases.
+Her background in planning and water resources make her passionate about the communities and spaces embedded within dynamic hydrologic systems.
+Currently, she works in the Just Environments Lab led by Danielle Rivera that centers justice and equity in environmental planning.

 2022 | Jonathan and Elizabeth Seymour Endowed Scholarship Award for work ethic